KMI-KPZ/geo-L/README.md

 python server.py -d postgresql_config.json
 ```

-Send a Post request to `serverurl:8888/limes` with a Json body, which contains the geoLIMES config.
+Send a Post request to `serverurl:8888/limes` with a Json body, which contains the geo-L config.